bboylen/Fakebook/README.md

 # Fakebook

-Facebook clone using Ruby on Rails.
+Facebook clone built with Ruby on Rails.

 Final project of the Rails curriculum from [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)